 Currently, the Westbahn Plus upgrade costs between €9.90 for the shortest hop and €22.90 for the full distance from Vienna to Salzburg, in addition to your Westbahn standard class ticket.

 You can buy the Westbahn Plus upgrade in advance, or you can wait until you are on the train, sniff the air and upgrade only if you feel the need.
 Just sit down in coach 600 and pay the surcharge when the steward rolls up.
+On a full Vienna to Salzburg train it is definitely worth the extra expense.

 The advantage of buying in advance is that you know you've got your seat.